SeaBoo73/definitiveversion/replit.md

-# SeaGO - Boat Rental Platform
+# SeaBoo - Boat Rental Platform

 ## Overview
-SeaGO is a comprehensive full-stack web application, functioning as an "Airbnb for boats" with features inspired by Booking.com for date management and Glovo for user experience simplicity.
+SeaBoo is a comprehensive full-stack web application, functioning as an "Airbnb for boats" with features inspired by Booking.com for date management and Glovo for user experience simplicity.
 It enables users to search, book, and manage boat rentals across Italy, covering various vessel types including yachts, dinghies, catamarans, jet skis, sailboats, kayaks, charters, and houseboats.
 The platform aims to simplify maritime rentals, offering an intuitive experience for both customers and boat owners, with integrated payment and mapping functionalities.

 ## User Preferences
 Preferred communication style: Simple, everyday language.